michaelfranzl/pyglpainter/README.md

 ## Usage

-The test directory of the source repository provides a full integration example, which can also be run for testing (above screenshot contains the result).
+The test directory of the source repository provides a full integration example, which can also be run for testing.

 Most of the time, calls to `item_create()` are enough to build a 3D world with objects in it (the name for these objects here is "items").
 Items can be rendered using different shader